fuzziqersoftware/resource_dasm/README.md

           disassembled as "<<unimplemented>>".
     *D -- Most PowerPC applications have their executable code in the data fork.
           To disassemble it, use the --disassemble-pef option (example above).
+    *E -- For color table resources, the raw data is always saved even if it is decoded properly, since the original data contains 16-bit values for each channel and the output BMP file has less-precise 8-bit channels.

 If resource_dasm fails to convert a resource, or doesn't know how to, it will produce the resource's raw data instead.